-On the other hand, as indicated earlier, the derivation of income is not a prerequisite for carrying on a trade.
+The derivation of income is not a prerequisite for carrying on a trade.
 It is thus possible that trade can commence before the first sale is made.
-Schutz JA made the following obiter comment in Robin Consolidated Industries Ltd v CIR:27
+Schutz JA made the following obiter comment in Robin Consolidated Industries Ltd v CIR:22

 "In year one a retailer acquires premises, employs staff and buys stock, but does not open his doors until the beginning of year two.
-On the authority of Sub- $Nigel\ Ltd\ v\ CIR\ 1948\ (4)\ SA\ 580\ (A)\ at\ 589$ - $590\ he\ would\ clearly\ be\ entitled\ to\ deduct\ the\ expenditure\ incurred\ in\ year\ one\ from\ revenue\ earned\ in\ year\ two."$
+On the authority of Sub-Nigel Ltd v CIR 1948 (4) SA 580 (A) at 589-590 he would clearly be entitled to deduct the expenditure incurred in year one from revenue earned in year two."

-Although it was dealing with the "in production of income" requirement of section 11(a), the court seems to have accepted without question that the trade requirement was met in year 1.
+Although the court was dealing with the "in production of income" requirement of section 11(a), it seems to have accepted without question that the trade requirement was met in year 1.

-Taxpayers rendering a service must at least hold themselves out as ready to provide services (in other words, such persons must have opened their doors for business).28
+Taxpayers rendering a service must at least hold themselves out as ready to provide services (in other words, such persons must have opened their doors for business).23